-Laws of His Majesty's Province of Newfoundland, passed in the year 1835.
+Laws of Her Majesty's Province of Newfoundland, passed in the year 1837.

-5 William IV - Chapter 1
+1 Victoria - Chapter 1

-An Act for granting to His Majesty certain Duties on Articles imported into this Colony.
-(20th April, 1835.)
+An Act for Granting to Her Majesty certain Duties on Goods, Wares, and Merchandize Imported into this Colony and its Dependencies.
+(18th November, 1837.)

-May it please your Excellency,
+May it Please Your Excellency,

-We, His Majesty's most dutiful and loyal subjects the Commons of Newfoundland, in Parliament assembled, (towards raising the necessary supplies to defray His Majesty's Public Expenses in this Island, and to provide for the permanent internal improvement of the Colony,) have freely and voluntarily resolved to give and grant unto His Majesty the Duties hereinafter mentioned, and do therefore most humbly beseech Your Excellency that it may be enacted, -And be it therefore enacted, by the Governor, Council, and Assembly, in this present Parliament assembled, and by the authority of the same, that there be raised, levied, collected, and paid, unto His Majesty, His Heirs and Successors, the several Duties as the same are respectively set forth in figures in the Table of Duties hereinafter contained, and denominated
+We, Her Gracious Majesty's most dutiful and loyal subjects the Commons of Newfoundland, in General Assembly convened, towards raising the necessary Revenue to defray Her Majesty's Public Expenses in this Island, and to provide for the permanent improvement of the Colony, have freely and voluntarily resolved to give and grant unto Her Majesty the Duties hereinafter mentioned ; and do therefore beseech your Excellency that it may be enacted, and, Be it therefore Enacted, by the Governor, Council and Assembly of Newfoundland, in General Assembly convened, and by the authority of the same, that there be raised, levied, collected and paid unto Her Majesty, her Heirs and Successors, upon all Wines and Spirits, and upon all Goods, Wares, and Merchandize imported into this Colony and its dependencies, the several duties, as the same are respectively set forth in figures in the Table of Duties hereinafter contained, and denominated-

-A Table of Duties upon Goods, Wares and Merchandize (except Wines and Spirits) imported into Newfoundland and its Dependencies.
+A table of Duties payable upon all Wines, Spirits, Goods, Wares and Merchandize, imported into Newfoundland and its Dependencies.